File Your U.S. Federal Tax Accurately & IRS Compliant

 FAQs

-Q1: Can a public limited company change its structure to that of a private limited company?
+Q5.
+Can a public limited company convert back to a private limited company?

 Final Thoughts